Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

 \subsection{Negative Phase Curves}

-A phase curve that is negative for any orbital phase guarantees that the underlying brightness distribution (map) is negative at some longitudes.
-The planets HAT-P-7b, WASP-14b, and WASP-43b have published phase curves that are negative on their nightsides, which by definition implies negative brightness maps for these planets.
+A phase curve that is negative at any value of orbital phase guarantees that the underlying brightness distribution (map) is negative at some longitudes, because a phase curve measures the disk-integrated flux.
+Every phase curve that goes negative at any point implies the planet has negative flux somewhere.

-The best one can do without refitting the phase curves is to modify the phase curves or brightness maps in some way. \citet{Keating2017} tackled WASP-43b by simply setting negative regions of each of its brightness maps to zero, to get a rough estimate on its disk-integrated nightside temperature. \citet{Spiderman} refit the WFC3 phase curves for WASP-43b while enforcing physically possible brightness maps and accounting for reflected light, and obtained a much higher nightside temperature than reported by \citet{Stevenson2014}. \citet{Mendonca2018} refit the \textit{Spitzer} phase curves for WASP-43b by using a different instrument sensitivity model, shown to be better at removing residual red noise due to intra-pixel sensitivity, and found much higher nightside temperatures than \citet{Stevenson2017}.
+The planets HAT-P-7b, WASP-14b, and WASP-43b have published phase curves that are negative on their nightsides, which ensures unphysical, negative brightness maps for these planets.
+The best one can do without refitting the phase curves is to modify the phase curves or brightness maps in some way.
+A possible solution previously adopted for WASP-43b is simply setting negative regions of each of brightness maps to zero \cite{Keating2017}.
+The WFC3 phase curves for WASP-43b have since been refit while enforcing physically possible brightness maps and accounting for reflected light, resulting in a much higher nightside temperature than previous reported \cite{Stevenson2014,Spiderman}.
+The \textit{Spitzer} phase curves for WASP-43b were refit by using a different instrument sensitivity model, shown to be better at removing residual red noise due to intra-pixel sensitivity, also resulting in much higher nightside temperatures \cite{Mendonca2018}.
 We use the reanalyzed \textit{Spitzer} phase curves for our analysis.

-HAT-P-7b and WASP-14b have $3.6~\mu$m phase curves that are negative on their nightsides, but which have not been re-reduced.
-For each draw in our Monte Carlo, if the parameters cause the resulting phase curve to be negative for any orbital phase, we reject the draw.
-This is a compromise between rejecting the unphysical phase curve entirely, and altering the phase curve.
+For the WFC3 phase curve, we treated the negative nightside flux as an upper limit, rather than simply setting the negative parts of the map to zero.
+We do not use the reanalyzed WFC3 phase curves as they were not fit with sinusoids, and hence could not be treated in a consistent manner to the other phase curves.